VINAY-0119/Ai-Adaptive-Traffic-Control-System/README.md

 ---

-## Extending the Simulation
+## Extending the Framework

-Create a new controller by adding a class in \`controllers/\` implementing the \`decide\` method:
+To implement a custom control algorithm, create a new class within the \`controllers/\` directory and define the \`decide\` method:

 \`\`\`python
-class MyAIController:
+class CustomController:
     def decide(self, intersection, queues):
-        # Implement logic to decide phase
+        # Define logic to select signal phase
-        # Return 0 for North-South or 1 for East-West
+        # Return 0 for North-South, 1 for East-West
         pass
 \`\`\`

 ---

-## Future Roadmap
+## Future Enhancements

-- Visualization with matplotlib for real-time queue graphs
+- Integration of real-time visualization using matplotlib
-- Reinforcement Learning agent using OpenAI Gym wrappers
+- Development of reinforcement learning agents with OpenAI Gym wrappers
-- Multi-intersection simulation to model city corridors
+- Expansion to multi-intersection simulations for urban corridor modeling

 ---
 EOF